12cwittwer/acap-sdk-custom-apps/zx_scanner/README.md

 1. **Find the IP Address of the Device**:

    - You can use the Axis IP Utility or Axis Camera Management tool to find the IP address of your device.
 Alternatively, you can check your router's DHCP client list.
+If you are accessing your Axis device direclty through ethernet, the default IP address of most Axis Communications devices is 192.168.0.90.

 2. **Open a Web Browser**: